JKSTUDIOS2020/JKSTUDIOS-Coding-Challenges/README.md

 # Importing modules and more boring stuff

 Have you chosen the name?
 FANTASTIC!
-We can now start by coding our new `test.zo` hacking file.
-For security problems, just turn off Internet and download this into your computer.
-The police can trace us in any moment.

-In your `test.zo` file, start by importing all the modules that we will need.
-The first module that we will need is our `server-configuration.pckg`.
-Just type: `get server-configuration.pckg` in the first line of your code, like this:
+We can start opening my terminal, it is in a file called `terminal.py`.
+Download and run it.
+Once you have done that, type in the terminal: `get server-configuration.pckg` and hit enter.
+Wait to it to install.
+You should see a verified installation message, such as the one below.

 ```console
 admin@hackzo:~$ get server-configuration.pckg